ibm-cloud-docs/cloud-activity-tracker/how-to/grant_permissions.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Granting permissions to view events
 {: #grant_permissions}

-In the {{site.data.keyword.Bluemix}}, you can assign Cloud Foundry roles, IAM roles or both to a user.
-These roles define the tasks that a user can perform when working with the {{site.data.keyword.cloudaccesstrailshort}} service.
+In the {{site.data.keyword.cloud}}, you can assign Cloud Foundry roles, IAM roles or both to a user.
+These roles define the tasks that a user can perform when you work with the {{site.data.keyword.cloudaccesstrailshort}} service.
 {:shortdesc}

-## Granting permisisons to see account events
+## Granting permissions to see account events
 {: #grant_acc_events}

 Grant a user the following permissions to see account events in a region:

 1. *Developer* role in a space of the region where {{site.data.keyword.cloudaccesstrailshort}} is provisioned.

-    For more information, see [Granting a CF role](/docs/services/cloud-activity-tracker/how-to/grant_permissions.html#grant_cf_role).
+    For more information, see [Granting a CF role](/docs/services/cloud-activity-tracker/how-to?topic=cloud-activity-tracker-grant_permissions#grant_cf_role).

 2. IAM policy for the {{site.data.keyword.loganalysisshort}} service with *viewer* role in the region.

     Viewer role is the minimum IAM role required.

-	For more information, see [Granting IAM permisisons](/docs/services/cloud-activity-tracker/how-to/grant_permissions.html#grant_iam_policy).
+	For more information, see [Granting IAM permissions](/docs/services/cloud-activity-tracker/how-to?topic=cloud-activity-tracker-grant_permissions#grant_iam_policy).

-## Granting permisisons to see space events
+## Granting permissions to see space events
 {: #grant_space_events}

 Grant a user the following permission to see space events in a region:

 * *Developer* role in the space of the region where {{site.data.keyword.cloudaccesstrailshort}} is provisioned.

-    For more information, see [Granting a CF role](/docs/services/cloud-activity-tracker/how-to/grant_permissions.html#grant_cf_role).
+    For more information, see [Granting a CF role](/docs/services/cloud-activity-tracker/how-to?topic=cloud-activity-tracker-grant_permissions#grant_cf_role).

-## Granting IAM permisisons
+## Granting IAM permissions
 {: #grant_iam_policy}

 To grant a user an IAM role, consider the following information: